 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-The fiscal year 2023 employer and employee contribution rate of 14 percent was equal to the statutory maximum rates.
-For fiscal year 2023, the full employer contribution was allocated to pension.
+The 2024 employer and employee contribution rate of 14 percent was equal to the statutory maximum rates.
+For 2024, the full employer contribution was allocated to pension.

-The County's contractually required contribution to STRS Ohio was \$81,373 for 2023.
+The County's contractually required contribution to STRS Ohio was \$79,567 for 2024.